texas-justice-initiative/data-processing/automation/README.md

 This directory also contains a helper file, `tji_emailer.py` which houses methods related to sending emails.

 ## Configuration
-Pass a .yaml file as an argument.
+Pass a configuration .yaml file with `-config`.
 Take a look at `config.yaml` in this repo as an example.

 #### Configuring Datasets
 Provide the dataset name as the top-level key for each dataset you want to check for updates.